MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/create-a-phone-system-auto-attendant.md

 ### <a name="more-about-windows-powershell"></a>Altre informazioni su Windows PowerShell

 - Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
-Con Windows PowerShell è possibile gestire Office 365 e Microsoft Teams da un unico punto di amministrazione in grado di semplificare il lavoro quotidiano.
+Con Windows PowerShell è possibile gestire Microsoft 365 o Office 365 e Microsoft Teams da un unico punto di amministrazione in grado di semplificare il lavoro quotidiano.
 Per iniziare a usare Windows PowerShell, vedere questi argomenti:

   - [Introduzione a Windows PowerShell e Skype for Business Online](/SkypeForBusiness/set-up-your-computer-for-windows-powershell/set-up-your-computer-for-windows-powershell)